HridoyMnd/assignment_1_level_2/readme.md

 #### Essential TypeScript Concepts Every Developer Should Know

 ### Introduction:
-##### TypeScript is a powerful superset of JavaScript that adds static typing to your code.
+ TypeScript is a powerful superset of JavaScript that adds static typing to your code.
 This helps catch errors early, improve code quality, and provide better tooling support like autocompletion and refactoring.In this blog post, we’ll walk through some of the most important and commonly used TypeScript features that help make your code more reliable and maintainable.
  ##### Today We'll cover:
   * #### Differences between interfaces and types with example
   * #### Keyof keyword with example
   * #### Enums keyword with example
-  * #### Inference keyword with example
+  * #### Inference type with example
-  * #### Differences between union and intersection with example
+  * #### Differences between union and intersection type with example

 ### Interface and types:
 In typescript Interface and type both are used to define the structure of objects.